emrac001/emrac001/README.md

 ## 🚀 Featured Projects

 ### 🌱 FarmVault - Solar Cold Storage Hub App (Tech4Harvest)
-*May, 2025*
-*A solution aimed at reducing post-harvest losses in Nigeria with a farmer-friendly mobile-first application that connects farmers to nearby solar-powered cold storage hubs.
+*May, 2025<br>A solution aimed at reducing post-harvest losses in Nigeria with a farmer-friendly mobile-first application that connects farmers to nearby solar-powered cold storage hubs.
 I am passionate about applying technology to solve real-world challenges especially in agriculture, sustainability, and digital inclusion.*